 We aim to minimize our impact on the environment through purchasing materials with the lowest environmental footprint.
 We request Forestry Sustainable Certified cardboard for boxes with more than 70% recycled pulp content.
 Plastic material for cheese trays are PVC free, made from 80% recycled rPET material, white in colour and can be locally recycled (dependant on service providers).
 Aluminium foil is from 30% recycled material and can be recycled an infinite number of times.
 Recycled aluminium uses only 5% of the energy required to produce new aluminium from bauxite ore.
 We are still not content with our current achievements.
 We keep working to improve further and are currently looking to reduce total plastic use per kilo of cheese packed, and to increase recycled content within the materials.
+We are certified by Repak for compliance with their sustainable guidelines for packaging and packaging waste.

 A reed bed system means our water management is environmentally sustainable.
 We recently expanded the dairy, and built our own water treatment plant.
 Here’s a short clip of Louis Clifton Brown, our systems man, talking about how it works. (video courtesy of UTV’s ‘Rare Breed’)